Choice-Architect/memory-locker/learnings/02_enhancement_investigations.md

 ---

-## Phase 6: Enhanced Date Handling Implementation
+## Phase 6: Enhanced Date Handling Implementation (Completed - Filtering Removed)

-**Objective:** Refactor the date handling mechanism in `memory-action.ts` and `sql/schema.sql` to use `chrono-node` for parsing, store structured `EnhancedNormalizedDate` objects, and enable querying based on date components.
+**Objective:** Refactor the date handling mechanism to use `chrono-node` for parsing and store structured `EnhancedNormalizedDate` objects, removing date-based filtering from queries.

 **Key Decisions:**
 *   No backward compatibility required for old data formats.